 Looking at employees, we all know there are blue-collar and white-collar jobs.
 Ms. Rometty points to ‘no collar’ employees.
 Think gig economy, think outside the mainstream.
 Such a lens has us value one’s skills over one’s education.
 Doing so helps us all to find ways to bring people to technology.
 A major shift would be to not just prepare people to learn the technology but to prepare people to learn from technology.
 For students and people looking to be re-trained in the economy, align them with how-to-learn methods + internships + job opportunities.
 This is about leveraging the human side, not the technological side.

 When you think about the human side, one thing you’ll come to is trust.
 What do trust and technology have to do with one another?
 According to Ms. Rometty, a lot.
 IBM has had to run its business on trust, she says.
 This turned into a set of principles for working in the digital era.
 Those principles are:

 - Technology will augment, not replace, the human being.
-Technology is a tool, and no tool has replaced the human being.
+Technology is a tool, and no tool has replaced human beings.
 Human beings have shifted how they work and some jobs have gone away, but the human being is not replaced by the tool.
-Technology will not replace the human.
+Technology will not replace humans.

 - Data belong to its owner.
 Unlike some social media platforms that claim to own your pictures or posts, IBM says that what you create or provide is yours.

 - Bias and Explainable.
 With new technologies, there will be bias, as when there are human beings involved there is always bias.
 New technologies can help reduce that because technology is explainable.
 When something is explainable, it helps people to understand it more and fear it less.